Amy Klobuchar tried to torpedo staff’s future job prospects: report

 It was part of a list of incidents that aides described as being “not just demanding, but often dehumanizing.”

-HuffPost, citing multiple Capitol Hill staffers and former Klobuchar employees, reported Friday that Klobuchar is “well known” for calling prospective employees and shutting down job opportunities for her departing staff.
+HuffPost, citing multiple Capitol Hill staffers and former Klobuchar employees, reported Friday that Klobuchar is “well known” for calling prospective employers and shutting down job opportunities for her departing staff.
 That includes at least one opportunity within the Obama Treasury Department, according to the outlet.

 Klobuchar’s office denied the claims, telling the outlet: “This is completely false.
 The senator has never criticized her staff to prospective employees.”